-AGRICULTURAL SCIENCE AND TECHNOLOGY Grades 9, 10, 11, 12
+AGRICULTURAL SCIENCE AND TECHNOLOGY

+Grades 9-12

 Agricultural education is a unique program that incorporates three main areas of study.
 The three areas are classroom/laboratory, FFA and SAE.
-An agricultural education program is designed to prepare students for careers in the industries diverse standards.
+An agricultural education program is designed to prepare students for careers in the industry's diverse standards.
 In the classroom/laboratory portion students will learn a variety of skills on the basic level.
 Science is always a major part of agricultural instruction in the United States.
 Agricultural by definition is an applied science that combines principles of physical, chemical, and biological sciences in the production of food and fiber.
 The FFA is an intra-curricular part of the program and is designed to make a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
-The SAE part is designed to further the knowledge and skills the students that gain through the classroom, laboratory, and FFA and apply them to a specific project outside the school day.
+The SAE part is designed to further the knowledge and skills the students gain through the classroom, laboratory, and FFA and apply them to a specific project outside the school day.

 Agricultural Education at Sentinel is a four-year program for any 9th through 12th grade student.

 Qualified students may enroll in any level of the program.

-AGRICULTURAL, FOOD, AND NATURAL RESOURCES (1st Year or Freshman Class)
+AGRICULTURAL, FOOD, AND NATURAL RESOURCES

+1.5 elective credit (1st Year or Freshman Class)

-1 science credit & 1 elective credit Soil Science (Earth Science) FFA History and Public Speaking Shop Safety - Metal and Wood Leadership Development Animal Science Plant Science Food Science Career Development Events
+Soil Science (Earth Science) FFA History and Public Speaking Shop Safety - Metal and Wood Leadership Development Animal Science Plant Science Food Science Career Development Events

+AGRONOMIC SYSTEMS

-AGRONOMIC SYSTEMS (2nd Year or Sophomore Class)
+1.5 elective credit (2nd Year or Sophomore Class)

-1 science credit & 1 elective credit Leadership Development Equipment Operation Soil Science (Advanced) Engine Operation Alternative Energy and Electricity Plant Physiology and Growth (Advanced) Environmental Science Metal Fabrication Shop Safety Animal Science (Advanced) Career Development Events
+Leadership Development Equipment Operation Soil Science (Advanced) Engine Operation Alternative Energy and Electricity Plant Physiology and Growth (Advanced) Environmental Science Metal Fabrication Shop Safety Animal Science (Advanced) Career Development Events

-STRUCTURAL ENGINEERING, AGRICULTURAL, AND INDUSTRIAL POWER (3rd/4th year alternating with other class)
+STRUCTURAL ENGINEERING, AGRICULTURAL, AND INDUSTRIAL POWER

-2 elective credits Leadership Development Construction and Building Principles Brick, Block, and Concrete Plumbing Metal Fabrication Engine Operations and Principals Shop Safety Tool and Fasten Identification Alternative Energy Business Operations Career Development Events
+2 elective credits (3rd /4th year alternating with other class)

+Leadership Development Construction and Building Principles Brick, Block, and Concrete Plumbing Metal Fabrication Engine Operations and Principals Shop Safety Tool and Fasten Identification Alternative Energy Business Operations Career Development Events